jolicode/starfleet/README.md

 inv builder
 ```

-You'll need to configure a Slack web hook url, go to `https://[your-slack-organization].slack.com/apps/A0F7XDUAZ-incoming-webhooks`.

 ## Usage

 By default, the fetchers are not configured and won't fetch anything.
 You first need to head to the admin and configure them in the `fetcher` menu, then you can run `inv fetch-conferences`.